How to Enable Internet Explorer Mode in Microsoft Edge for CCTV

 How to Enable Internet Explorer Mode in Microsoft Edge

-Before enabling IE Mode, ensure that your CCTV device is:
+Before turning on IE Mode, please ensure your CCTV device is ready.
+Check that it is:

-• Connected to the same local network as your computer.
+• Connected to the same local network (LAN) as your computer.

 • Powered on and functioning correctly.

-• Accessible via its IP address or URL.
+• Accessible via its IP address or web URL.

 Step 1: Open Microsoft Edge and Access Your CCTV Link